zzzprojects/docs/entityframework-extensions.net/pages/documentations/doc-v2/delete-matched-and-formula.md

 ## Solution

-The`DeleteMatchedAndFormula` option have 1 solutions to this problem:
+The `DeleteMatchedAndFormula` option has 1 solution to this problem:

 - [DeleteMatchedAndFormula](#deletematchedandformula)